Referendum Educational Information

 You may also recall that the Certified Employee Training Program (CETP) costs have dramatically reduced training costs.
 KY PERC is the only state organization to provide CETP classes through an accredited post-secondary institution.
 Through its partnership with the Kentucky Community & Technical College System, Kentucky CETP classes include not only the classroom components, but also accredited practical examinations.
 This relieves marketers of liability for skills certification.

 These are just a few of the programs and successes of KY PERC.
 Still, the work has just begun.
-In order to continue our work, we must once again pass a referendum among our industry during the fall of this year, and once every five years, thereafter.
+In order to continue our work, we must once again pass a referendum among our industry this year, and once every five years, thereafter.
 The assessment of two tenths of a cent per gallon of odorized propane sold for final use in Kentucky must be approved by two-thirds of our propane industry based on gallons sold.

 Remember that each "yes" vote counts and will keep us moving down the road to success.
 Please show your continued commitment to the propane industry by supporting the Kentucky Propane Education and Research Council as we celebrate 25 years of service..